shashank05r/aws_multi_tier_archi/README.md

 CIDR: 10.0.0.0/16
 Features: DNS support and DNS hostnames enabled
-This isolated network enables full control over networking and security.
+This isolated network enables full control over networking and security. provider

+     "aws" {

+                    region="us-east-1"
+     }
 ## Step 3: Designing Subnets for Tiered Architecture
-The VPC is divided into two availability zones subnets to main high availability Public Subnets (for load balancer and jump boxes):
+The VPC is divided into two availability zones & each subnet in each AZ to main high availability

+**`Public Subnets(for load balancer and jump boxes):`**

 AZ-a: 10.0.1.0/24

 AZ-b: 10.0.2.0/24

-Private Subnets (for backend and database tiers):
+**`Private Subnets (for backend and database tiers):`**

 AZ-a: 10.0.3.0/24, 10.0.5.0/24

 AZ-b: 10.0.4.0/24, 10.0.6.0/24

 ## Step 4: Configuring Internet Access
 An Internet Gateway is created and linked to the VPC for outbound internet access from public subnets.

 Routing Setup:

-Public route table has IGW route
+Public route table has IGW route and associate public subnets to make it access to internet.
 Private subnets have internal routing only

 Optional: Introduce NAT Gateway for private subnet internet access.
 In this case we are not using any.